 Visit Korea App

-One final app that may be handy for your Jeju itinerary is the Visit Korea app – an official app released by the Korean Tourism Board.
+One final app that may be handy for your Jeju itinerary is the Visit Korea app.
+This is an official app released by the Korean Tourism Board.

-While there’s tons of handy advice on what to do in Jeju crammed in this guide, the app is useful to flick through for additional suggestions, and news of seasonal events.
+The app is useful to flick through for additional Jeju itinerary suggestions, and news of seasonal events on the island.

 Have any additional questions about what to do in Jeju, or organising your Jeju itinerary?
 I lived in South Korea for two years.

 Feel free to drop me a comment below and I’ll get back to you ASAP.
 Safe travels!